-Autumn Term Spring Term Summer Term Content Students are introduced to the abstract cubist movement with links to traditional artists such as Students explore the culture of New Zealand and the significant importance of Maori Art.
-Students Students are introduced to the iconic pop art movement and the artists associated with its Art Picasso.
-Students explore the abstract concept create a range of pattern designs based upon popularity.
-Using bright colours, harsh outlines 1 lesson a and composition using portraiture as a starting tradition Ta Moko symbols before applying to a and popular culture, students create a range of week point. three dimensional surface. outcomes in response.
-Content rough food substitutions for salt, fat, fibre and sugar.
-Students prepare a selection of dishes that explore Technology healthy alternatives as per the eat well gui de.
-Rotations Ceramics: The manipulation of clay to expl ore the formal elements through sculptural design w hilst looking at the importance of Claymation in the creative industry and the use of ceramic m aterials in everyday life 1 lesson a week for 12 Toutiles.
-The exploration of toutile surfaces through traditional textile techniques such as tie dye fabric printing and heat transfer Students respond weeks to the artist Michel Keck to create a mixed • , fabric printing and fleat transfer.
-Students respond Key Questions How do the use of the formal elements connect be tween each of the subject disciplines?
-And why are t hey important?
-What is a design brief and how does this work in th e creative industry?
+Autumn Term Spring Term Summer Term Content Students are introduced to the abstract cubist movement with links to traditional Students explore the culture of New Zealand and the significant importance of Maori Art.
+Students are introduced to the iconic pop art movement and the artists associated with its Art 1 lesson a week artists such as Picasso.
+Students explore the abstract concept and composition using portraiture as a starting point.
+Students create a range of pattern designs based upon tradition Ta Moko symbols before applying to a three dimensional surface. popularity.
+Using bright colours, harsh outlines and popular culture, students create a range of outcomes in response.
+Content Food: The exploration of healthy eating through food substitutions for salt, fat, fibre and sugar.
+Students prepare a selection of disher that explore healthy alternatives as per the eat well guide.
+Technology Rotations Ceramics: The manipulation of clay to explore the formal elements through sculptural design whilst looking at the importance of Claymation in the creative industry and the use of ceramic materials in everyday life 1 lesson a week for 12 weeks Textiles: The exploration of textile surfaces through traditional textile techniques such as tie dye, fabric printing and heat transfer.
+Students respond to the artist Michel Keck to create a mixed media textile outcome Key Questions How do the use of the formal elements connect between each of the subject disciplines?
+And why are they important?
+What is a design brief and how does this work in the creative industry?
 How have particular artists, designers and craftsmen inspired the art world through their use of medium?
-Assessment Students receive teacher feedback as per the marking policy, providing opportunity to reflect and refine as their work progresses Opportunities for self and peer assessment against success criteria provide visual clarity and understanding and allow students to address misconceptic Work is further assessed at Progress Update points in which the sketchbook/ booklet is reviewed to date, providing students with a current working gra on all mediums and techniques explored. s in which the sketchbook/ booklet is reviewed to dat e, providing students with a current working grade
+Assessment Students receive teacher feedback as per the marking policy, providing opportunity to reflect and refine as their work progresses Opportunities for self and peer assessment against success criteria provide visual clarity and understanding and allow students to address misconceptions.
+Work is further assessed at Progress Update points in which the sketchbook/ booklet is reviewed to date, providing students with a current working grade on all mediums and techniques explored.